New research published in the journal Science Advances finds a strain of bacteria that may protect against skin cancer.

 According to the American Academy of Dermatology, more than 1 million U.S. citizens live with skin cancer, and 1 in 5 will develop the condition at one point in their lives.

-The Centers for Disease Control and Prevention (CDC) caution against the risks of
+The Centers for Disease Control and Prevention (CDC) caution against the risks of sun exposure and intentional tanning, as the sun’s ultraviolet (UV) rays are known to raise skin cancer risk.

 In the new study, Dr. Gallo and team used cancer-inducing UV rays in mice with S. epidermidis.